libreeng/BD-OSISoftIntegration/ReadMe.md

 6. Close \(Exit\) the PI System Explorer.

 ## Running the PI Web API Admin Utility

-Run the PI Web API installer to access the **PI Web API Admin Utility**.
-Accept all prompts that appear.
-This application enables you to set up the PI Web API for your PI Server.

 1. Launch the **PI Web API Admin Utility.**